Differentially Private Substring and Document Counting with Near-Optimal Error: Introduction

 \subsection{Technical Overview}

-{\bf Simple approach.} Before we introduce our algorithm, we will present a simple trie-based approach (a similar strategy was adopted in previous work, e.g. \cite{DBLP:conf/cikm/BonomiX13, DBLP:conf/sigmod/ZhangXX16,DBLP:conf/ccs/ChenAC12,DBLP:conf/kdd/ChenFDS12,DBLP:conf/nips/KimGKY21,DBLP:conf/securecomm/KhatriDH19}).
-For simplicity, we focus on \documentcount.
-A private trie for the data set is constructed top-down.
-Starting at the root, a new node is created for every letter in the alphabet, and connected by an edge labeled with the corresponding letter.
-Given a partial trie, each node in the trie represents the string obtained by concatenating the labels from the root to the node.
-Then, for a leaf in the current trie, its approximate count in the data set $\setstr$ is computed, i.e., we compute with differential privacy how many documents in $\setstr$ contain the string represented by the node.
-If the approximate count exceeds a certain threshold, we expand this node by adding a child for every letter in the alphabet.
-We continue to do so until no approximate count exceeds the threshold.
+{\bf Simple approach.} Before we introduce our algorithm, we present a simple trie-based approach (a similar strategy was adopted in previous work, e.g. \cite{DBLP:conf/cikm/BonomiX13, DBLP:conf/sigmod/ZhangXX16,DBLP:conf/ccs/ChenAC12,DBLP:conf/kdd/ChenFDS12,DBLP:conf/nips/KimGKY21,DBLP:conf/securecomm/KhatriDH19}).
+For simplicity, we focus on \substringcount.
+A private trie for the database is constructed top-down.
+Starting at the root, we create a new child node for every letter in the alphabet, connected by an edge labeled with the corresponding letter.
+Then, for each leaf, we compute how many times the corresponding letter occurs in $\mathcal{D}$ and add noise to this count.
+If the noisy count exceeds a certain threshold, we expand this node by adding a child for every letter in the alphabet.
+We continue expanding the trie from the newly added leaves, but in later rounds, when computing counts for a leaf, instead of considering a single letter, we count how many times the string obtained by concatenating the labels of the edges on the root-to-leaf path occurs as a substring in $\mathcal{D}$.

+We repeat this process until no noisy count exceeds the threshold.
 The main advantage of this top-down approach is to avoid considering the entire universe by excluding patterns that are not frequent as soon as a prefix is not frequent.

-To make the algorithm above $\epsilon$-differentially private, we have to add noise to every node count, which scales approximately with the $L_1$-sensitivity of the computed counts, i.e., how much the true counts of the nodes in the trie can differ in total if we replace a document in the data set.
+To make the algorithm $\epsilon$-differentially private, the noise we add has to scale approximately with the $L_1$-sensitivity of the true counts.
+The $L_1$-sensitivity is here defined as how much the true counts of the nodes in the trie can differ in total if we replace a document in the database.
 Assume $\setstr'=\setstr\setminus\{S\}\cup \{S'\}$.
-Then, the count of a node is different on $\setstr$ and $\setstr'$ if and only if the string represented by the node is a substring of $S$ or $S'$.
-However, $S$ and $S'$ can each have up to $\ell^2$ different substrings.
+Then, the count of a node is different on $\setstr$ and $\setstr'$ if and only if the string represented by the node is a substring of $S$ or $S'$ (or both).
+However, $S$ and $S'$ can each have up to $\Omega(\ell^2)$ different substrings.
 Thus, this approach yields an error of $\Omega(\ell^2)$.